The Herb Innovation Center

 In essence, THInC stands as a cornerstone of support for graduate students, offering comprehensive resources, guidance, and mentorship to empower them in their research pursuits and scholarly endeavors.
 Through its holistic approach, THInC empowers graduate students to translate their research aspirations into impactful contributions to their fields and beyond.

-Graduate students should actively seek out additional research opportunities for several compelling reasons, one of which is the fact that research is a fundamental component of many master's and doctoral programs:
+Graduate students should actively seek out additional research opportunities for several compelling reasons, one of which is the fact that research is a fundamental component of many master's and doctoral programs.
+Here is a list of potential reasons why our graduate students might work on extra research:

 • Master's Thesis and Dissertation Preparation: Engaging in diverse research projects cultivates essential skills vital for successful completion of master's theses and doctoral dissertations.
 Students refine critical thinking, analytical, problem-solving, and communication skills, laying a solid foundation for academic excellence and professional achievement in their research endeavors.